X-API-Key credential or browser session.

 REST API

-Open the generated wallet-auth route reference.
+Open the generated SIWE route reference.